|Plane trees of London

 The genus Platanus is the only one in the dicotyledon family Platanaceae.
 It arose early in the evolution of flowering plants, and fossil specimens are known from the earlier Cretaceous period, over 100 million years ago.

-There are about 6-10 species of plane tree, depending on botanic authority.
-All plane trees are from the northern hemisphere, mostly in temperate regions.
+There are about 6-10 species, depending on botanic authority.
+All are from the northern hemisphere, mostly in temperate regions.
 Two species are from the Old World; Platanus kerrii is the only tropical species, found in Indochina, and it is sometimes placed in a separate subgenus.
-Platanus orientalis is found from western Asia (possibly also as far east as the Himalayas) and southern Europe.
-Several others, including Platanus occidentalis, Platanus racemosa, Platanus wrightii, Platanus lindeniana and perhaps others are from North America.
-While Platanus kerrii is evergreen, the others are deciduous.
+Platanus orientalis is found from western Asia possibly also as far east as the Himalaya to southern Europe.
+Several others, including Platanus occidentalis, Platanus racemosa, Platanus wrightii, Platanus lindeniana are from North America.
+All are deciduous except Platanus kerrii.

 Flowers of a form of Platanus orientalis;

 Their preferred natural habitat is river valleys and wetlands in warmer temperate regions, but they can tolerate dry conditions after establishment.
 All are large trees, generally 20-50m high.